Skip to content

 Flying drones at our places

-As a landowner, the National Trust does not permit drone operation from any of our land and properties.
+As a landowner, the National Trust does not permit unauthorised drone operation on its land and or properties.

 Drone flying by members or by the general public

-• Many of our places have wildlife or agricultural animals which are sensitive to disturbance, such as birds and deer herds, which could be alarmed or stressed by the presence of drones, especially at breeding times.
+• Many of our places have wildlife or farm animals which are sensitive to disturbance and could be alarmed or stressed by the presence of drones, especially at breeding times.

-• Many of our places are the homes of our tenants or donor families.
-We respect and value their privacy and drone use would be an infringement of that privacy.
+• Many of our places are the homes of our tenants or historic families and drone use could cause an infringement of their privacy.

-• Most drones have cameras attached the use of which could contravene National Trust rules on commercial photography and filming.
+• Most drones have cameras attached, the use of which could contravene National Trust rules on commercial photography and filming which we apply to protect the privacy of our visitors.

 Flying by contractors

-We do make use of drones if there is a benefit in doing so.
-Such occasions could include roof inspections or wildlife surveys.
-However, in such cases we will specifically commission the work from carefully selected professional contractors.
-In these circumstances we are able to check the competence, qualification and certification of the contractor, stipulate appropriate levels of insurance and set up appropriate conditions and controls on work to ensure public safety, resident privacy and minimise disturbance to wildlife.
+The National Trust does regularly make use of drones for survey, and inspection, for example wildlife surveys or roof inspections.
+Such work is commissioned in response to a specific need and undertaken for us by carefully selected professional contractors.
+In these circumstances we can check the competence, qualification, and certification of the contractor, stipulate appropriate levels of insurance, and set up appropriate conditions and controls on work to ensure public safety, resident privacy and avoid disturbance to wildlife.

 We do not respond to cold calling from contractors seeking to sell drone related services.